 Flutter runtimeType and is operator| Flutter runtime type of an object

-• Check a runtime type of an object
+• Verifying the runtime type of an object.

-• Object is assignable to another type using the is operator.
+• Determining if an object is assignable to another type using the is operator.

-• Check the type of a variable declared in Dart or Flutter.
+• Inspecting the type of a variable declared in Dart or Flutter.

 Dart runtimeType

-This helps developers to get debugging information about the type of the variable or an object.
+It provides developers with debugging information regarding the type of a variable or object.

 Here is the syntax.